shishir-joshi/emerge/README.md

 ## What is Emerge?

 **Emerge** is an intelligent text curation framework that discovers, extracts, and organizes semantically meaningful content from unstructured text.

-Like a careful gardener that knows exactly which seedlings to nurture, Emerge identifies and cultivates the most valuable insights from your text data.
+Emerge utilizes fine grained clustering to identify emergent patterns in your text data, uses fine grained prediction to assign discovered as well as any user defined labels to the data, and assigns graded relevance to each point, for curating a high quality labelled dataset ready for fine-tuning embedding models on your data!

-> *The name "Emerge" refers to how meaningful patterns and themes naturally emerge from raw text through our curation process.*
+> *The name "Emerge" refers to how meaningful patterns and themes naturally emerge from raw text through the emerge curation process.*

 ## 🌟 Why Emerge Exists